meilisearch/heed/README.md

 db.put(&mut wtxn, "three", &3)?;
 wtxn.commit()?;

-// opening a read transaction
+// We open a read transaction to check if those values are available.
-// to check if those values are now available let mut rtxn = env.read_txn()?;
+// When we read we also type check at compile time. let rtxn = env.read_txn()?;

 let ret = db.get(&rtxn, "zero")?;
 assert_eq!(ret, Some(0));